-Online gambling is big business.
+Online gambling and pph software is becoming a huge business.
 It’s probably enjoying an even greater deal of popularity now than ever before; as global Coronavirus restrictions are preventing many bettors from making their way down to their local bookie.
 But is it safe?
 It’s easy to feel comforted by the rules and regulations at licensed venues – for the most part, you know that the only risk you’re taking is the odds, and that’s exactly what you’re signing up for.

 But there’s a lot of danger out there on the internet – dodgy sites by the thousand, the threat of losing your winnings to hackers, server outages, or interrupted connections.
 It’s also harder to manage your limits when everything is just a simple click away – just look at my frankly obscene Deliveroo order history for proof.

 Luckily, the industry is catching up.
 In the UK for example, companies are under constant pressure from licensing bodies to use technology to improve not only the security of placing bets but the overall experience, including the provision of tools and features to set limits and discourage problem gambling.
 Let’s take a look at some of the most obvious ways technology is making betting safer for everybody.

 It’s never been easier to control your spending than it is now.
 Many sites offer a range of tools players can use to limit their spending – cool down periods and deposit limits for just a couple of examples.
 These practices are becoming standard practice across the board, and you can look out for these options as a sign that a bookie is operating within customer-friendly guidelines.
 They shouldn’t be your only port of call, but they’re definitely a positive sign.
 It’s stupidly easy to spend money online, so it’s only right that they give you options to stay within your budget.